sarahryan0413/Module_2_Challenge/README.md

 - Learned how to work with large datasets efficiently
 - Automated data extraction and analysis for better insights

 This project was a great way to sharpen my VBA skills and automate real-world data analysis.
 On to the next challenge! 💪🔥

+📊 Data provided by edX Boot Camps LLC for educational purposes.